Menu

 If you are tuned to an off-island Freeview transmitter, you may be able to receive around 55 TV channels plus radio and information services.
 However its worth noting that the signal may not be as strong.

-If you want to check out what channels you should be receiving you can visit the Freeview Coverage Checker website
+If you want to check out what channels you should be receiving visit the Freeview Coverage Checker website

 There is more than one way to receive a television signal, the below are the different ways you can receive a signal: